 The routines of the house must be respected at all times.
 Students should be quiet if returning to the house after 22:00, refraining in particular from playing music, making telephone calls or taking showers after other members of the household are in bed.

-Please notify St. Clare's of any additional house rules you have.
+Please notify St Clare's and the students of any additional house rules you have.
 This will help to avoid any confusion.